lingling1101/Redshift-Immersion-Labs_Source/content/6-Query Data Lake - Redshift Spectrum/_index.md

 This lab assumes you have launched a Redshift Serverless Warehouse.
 If you have not created Redshift Serverless warehouse see [Getting Started](https://catalog.us-east-1.prod.workshops.aws/workshops/9f29cdba-66c0-445e-8cbb-28a092cb5ba7/en-US/lab1).
 We will use the Redshift Query Editor V2 in the Redshift console for this lab.

 Please find your region by following the image below and select s3 data sets as per the instructions for your region.

+> This lab requires a Redshift Serverless namespace in us-east-1(N. Virginia) or us-west-2(Oregon) or eu-west-1(Ireland) or ap-northeast-1(Tokyo) regions as the data in s3 is located in these four regions.

 **6.2 Use-Case description**